 Online job boards, like JobTonic, or industry-specific job sites are wonderful places to start.
 And you’ll have to do more than just looking for job opportunities.
 Above all, you must take the required action to land clients and new projects.

 As a freelancer, you’ll experience busy and slow periods just like any other business.
 But many freelancers make the mistake of stopping or slowing their marketing efforts when work is plentiful.
 Even if you have more than enough work, you need to continue to market your personal brand to minimize those slow periods.

 Everyone wants a specialist these days – no matter what industry you’re in.
 People seek out and pay well for professionals with niche skills.
 Consider what your clients’ biggest challenges are.

 And never leave clients waiting for you.
 Being on time will help improve your chances of getting hired in the future.
 Remember, your clients will talk about your services to at least some of their contacts.
-Make a good impression.
-Your reputation depends on it.
+So, make a good impression; your reputation depends on it.